 Sleep: The Clean-Up Crew of a Dirty Mind

-Posted Feb 19, 2014
+Posted February 19, 2014

 When you throw a party, you don’t clean up until everyone’s gone home.
 The brain parties every moment you are awake.

 A follow-on study in humans confirmed the finding by recording rising levels of beta-amyloid during wakefulness and falling ones during sleep.
 The pattern is particularly robust in teenagers and young adults.
 So mothers, as usual, are right: young people need their sleep if they want to be mentally sharp the next day.